arramac/ArramacScratch/query.md

 	}]

-Here’s a more complex example that uses a scalar expression:
+Here's a more complex example that uses a scalar expression:

 **Query**